Cargo Lashing and Securing Services in Vietnam

 • Cargo securing points not suitable

-• Welding not allowed or not prepared
+• Hot work not allowed or not prepared

-• Lashing team called too late
+• Lashing team mobilized too late

-• Vessel side rejects the securing arrangement
+• Vessel side rejects the securing method

 • Surveyor requires additional securing